Peaches and Cream Ice Cream

 Instructions

-• Stir the peaches, lemon juice, and sugar in a medium-sized bowl to combine.
-Set aside until a syrup accumulates in the bowl, about 1 hour.
-Add the peaches and syrup to a blender and pulse until almost pureed, just enough to break down the large pieces.
-Transfer puree to a medium saucepan.
-Heat over medium-high heat until reduced and thickened, about 5 minutes; stir occasionally.
+• Stir the peaches, lemon juice, and sugar in a medium saucepan.
+Heat over medium-high heat until reduced and thickened to a jammy consistency, about 20 minutes; stir occasionally.
 Transfer to a bowl and refrigerate until cold, about 2 hours.

 • Add the heavy cream to a large bowl.
 Using an electric mixer beat until stiff peaks form.
 Turn the speed to low and slowly pour in the condensed milk.
 Turn the speed back up to high and beat until thickened.

-• Transfer 2 cups of the whipped cream to a separate bowl.
-Add in the puree and mix until well combined.
+• Transfer 2 cups of the whipped cream to a separate medium bowl.
+Add in the cold jam and mix until well combined.
 Fold into the remaining whipped cream.
 Transfer to a freezer-safe container and freeze for at least 6 hours.

 Notes

 Plan ahead for this recipe!
-The peaches need to sit in sugar for 1 hour before pureeing and reducing.
-Once the puree is cooked down it needs to be chilled before adding it to the ice cream base.
+The peaches need to sit in sugar for 1 hour before cooking.
+Once the jam is cooked down it needs to be chilled before adding it to the ice cream base.
 This process takes a little bit of time.
 Once the ice cream has been mixed together, it needs to freeze for at least 6 hours.

 Nutrition